 The world can seem an overwhelming place right now, so when people escape on holiday, they are seeking out experiences that nurture their soul and bring peace to their hearts.

 A trip along The South West Edge can be rejuvenating and meditative – open spaces, incredible natural wonders, heart-warming people, and unforgettable locations all make for a blissed-out road trip.
-We have complied our favourite cup-filling things to see and do along The Edge, which will see you return home happy, relaxed and tranquil.
+We have complied our favourite cup-filling things to see and do while relaxing along The Edge, which will see you return home happy, relaxed and tranquil.

 Try a little nature therapy amid The South West Edge’s many forests, bushlands and national parks.
 Based on the Japanese practice of shinrin-yoku, forest bathing is about taking time to slowly and mindfully appreciate our incredible natural surrounds.
 Leave your phone behind and take time to meander beneath canopies of trees, the lush greenery at your ankles.
 Breathe deeply, inhaling the scents of the forest and gaze at nature’s vivid colour palette.